USEPA/WNTR/documentation/reference.rst

 ..
 [ELLT12] Eto, J.H., LaCommare, K.H., Larsen, P.H., Todd, A., and Fisher, E. (2012).
 An Examination of Temporal Trends in Electricity Reliability Based on Reports from U.S. Electric Utilities.
 Lawrence Berkeley National Laboratory Report Number 5268E.
 Berkeley, CA: Ernest Orlando Lawrence Berkeley National Laboratory, 68p.

 ..
+[GaCl18] Gazoni, E. and Clark, C. (2018) openpyxl - A Python library to read/write Excel 2010 xlsx/xlsm files, Retrieved on May 4, 2018 from https://openpyxl.readthedocs.io.

+..
 [HaSS08] Hagberg, A.A., Schult, D.A., and Swart P.J.
 (2008).
 Exploring network structure, dynamics, and function using NetworkX.
 In Proceedings of the 7th Python in Science Conference (SciPy2008), August 19-24, Pasadena, CA, USA.

 ..
 [Hunt07] Hunter, J.D.
 (2007).
 Matplotlib: A 2D graphics environment.
 Computing in Science and Engineering, 9(3), 90-95.